RohitRanjangit/grafana-system/README.md

     client.write_points(get_points())
     sleep(1)
 ```

-The Python code will create two measurements named *cpu*, *ram*.
+This Python API will create two measurements named *cpu*, *ram*.
 Also, it keeps updating the
 status of cpu, ram(usage in %) every 1s.

 The sample snapshot of grafana dashboard is here: